lqinfdim/lqinfdim.github.io/_pages/about.md

 - Li Q. et.al.
 Should We Really Edit Language Models?
 On the Comprehensive Evaluation of Edited Language Models.
 Main Track Paper of the Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024, CCF-A).
 - Li, Q. et al. Can We Continually Edit Language Models?
 On the Knowledge Attenuation in Sequential Model Editing.
 Long paper of the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024, CCF-A).
 - Li, Q. et.al.
-Parameter-Efficient Tuning on Selective Parameters for Pre-trained Models.
-Long Paper of the IEEE International Conference on Multimedia & Expo 24 (ICME 2024, CCF-B).
-- Li, Q. et.al.
 Harnessing the Power of Pre-trained Vision-Language Models for Efficient Medical Report Generation.
 Long Paper of 32nd ACM International Conference on Information and Knowledge Management (CIKM 2023 Oral, CCF-B).

 # 🎖 Honors and Awards